 There are a couple of options on how to get around Cebu Island Philippines and they are by public bus, taxi, grab taxi, scooter, habal habal (motorbike taxi), tricycle, and Jeepney.

-You can rent a scooter in Cebu City and Moalboal for as little as 300 pesos per day and make your own way around these two tourist destinations in Cebu.
+You can rent a scooter in Cebu City and Moalboal for as little as 300 pesos per day and make your own way around to the tourist destinations in Cebu.

 If you are not confident driving a scooter, the other option is to ride in a taxi, grab taxi, public bus, Jeepney, tricycle, or habal habal in the main city areas.

 For the longer distance journeys, for example; Cebu City to Moalboal, Cebu City to Oslob, or Cebu City to the north, it is best to take the public buses as opposed to riding a scooter or taking a taxi.

 From Cebu City to South Cebu the journey time is around 3 hours on the bus and the cost is between 150-200 pesos.